PUBPOL-2130/readings/README.md

 Week 8 (Mar 10-14): Kieran Healy, *Last Best Gifts*, Chapter 1 - "Exchange in Human Goods" (22 pages)

 Week 9 (Mar 17-21): Donald Shoup, *The High Cost of Free Parking*, Chapter 1 - "The Twenty-first Century Parking Problem" (15 pages)

+Week 10 (Mar 24-28): exam -- Elizabeth Hinton, *From the War on Poverty to the War on Crime*, Chapter 8 - "Crime Control as Urban Policy" (31 pages) -- OPTIONAL